 The Board of Directors is ultimately responsible for maintaining our risk management and internal controls systems.
 The Board defines the Group’s risk appetite, being a measure of residue risk by impact and probability and is responsible for monitoring our risk exposures to ensure that the nature and extent of significant risks taken by the Company are aligned with our overall goals and strategic objectives.

 The Audit Committee supports the Board of Directors in monitoring our risk exposures and has been delegated responsibility for reviewing the effectiveness of our risk management and internal control systems.
 The Internal Audit provides assurance to the Audit Committee as to the effectiveness of internal controls and risk management systems through its audit of these systems and follow-up on implementation of mitigation actions by management.
-The Executive Risk Committee assesses risk exposure and evaluates the adequacy of processes in place to mitigate these risks and their implementation by management at the Group and Regional levels.
-Detailed risk assessment and evaluation of risk issues at the site, plant, mine and operational level were instigated in 2012.
-Substantially operational risks are managed by the Group’s operational controls which are attested by Internal Audit; however, the Group is now instigating a parallel risk management process and culture at the
+The executive management assesses risk exposure and evaluates the adequacy of processes in place to mitigate these risks and their implementation by management at the Group and Regional levels.

 Risk management processes and internal controls operate across our steel plants, mines, ancillary service operations, capital projects and administrative functions.
 Risk management and internal control procedures are embedded within our business practices across function areas including finance, HSE, human resources, procurement, IT, legal, security and insurance management.
-There is detailed assessment of safety risks at all hazardous work places, steel plants and mines, and of project risks for all major projects which from 2012 include environmental risk assessments.
-The finance and strategic risks of major projects are prepared by the executive and presented to the Board for its consideration and key associated risks are kept under regular review by the Board.
+There is detailed assessment of safety risks at all hazardous work places, steel plants and mines, and of project risks for all major projects, environmental risk assessments, etc. The finance and strategic risks of major projects are prepared by the executive and presented to the Board for its consideration and key associated risks are kept under regular review by the Board.

-This process is consistent with the listing rules published by the UK Financial Services Authority and is based on the Turnbull Guidance on Internal Control.
+This process is consistent with the listing rules published by the UK Financial Conduct Authority and the regulatory requirements published by the UK Financial Reporting Council.

 EVRAZ applies the following core principles to the identification, monitoring and management of risk throughout the organisation: